sheremet-va/vi-fetch/README.md

 #### toHaveFetchedWithBody

-If you need to check if URL was called with the specific body, you can use `toHaveFetchedWithBody`.
+If you need to check if URL was called with the specific body, you can use `toHaveFetchedWithBody/toHaveFetchedNthTimeWithBody`.

 ```ts
 test('api was called with json', async () => {